rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm install -g create-react-app
 {{< /highlight >}}

-Now you can bootstrap your project with it on the command line.
+After you have installed it, you can bootstrap your project with it on the command line.
+You don't need to give it the same name.

 {{< highlight javascript >}}
 create-react-app react-firebase-authentication
 cd react-firebase-authentication
 {{< /highlight >}}

 Now you have the following commands on your command line to start and test your application.
+Unfortunately the tutorial doesn't cover testing yet.

 {{< highlight javascript >}}
 npm start
 npm test
 {{< /highlight >}}

 You can start your application and visit it in the browser.
 Afterward, let us install a couple of libraries on the command line which are needed for the authentication and the routing in the first place.
+You will use the official firebase node package for the authentication / database and react-router-dom (React Router) to enable multiple routes for your application.
+Furthermore, you will need the prop-types node package for React's context later on.
+You don't need to worry about it for now.

 {{< highlight javascript >}}
 npm install firebase prop-types react-router-dom
 {{< /highlight >}}

-In addition, create a *components/* folder in your application's *src/* folder.
+In addition, create a *components/* folder in your application's *src/* folder on the command.
+That's where all your components will be implemented eventually.

 {{< highlight javascript >}}
 cd src
 mkdir components
 {{< /highlight >}}

-Now, move the App component and all its files to the *components/* folder.
+Next, move the App component and all its related files to the *components/* folder.
 That way, you will start off with a well structured folder/file hierarchy.

 {{< highlight javascript >}}
 mv App.js components/